 Pharmacy Benefit Information

-Our Pharmacy Benefit program covers the cost of prescriptions injured employees may need for their workers' compensation-related injury or illness with no out-of-pocket expense.
+Our Pharmacy Benefit program covers the cost of prescriptions for an injured employee's workers' compensation-related injury or illness with no out-of-pocket expense.
 The program is administered by the Optum Tmesys network and is accepted at most major pharmacy chains.

 How the Program Works: